montalvocanojacquelinem3s2-cyber/CBTis47_log_dispositivoss_m3s2/docs/PRODUCT_BACKLOG.md

 # US 03: Device Monitoring

 ### Description
-This epic allows users to monitor the status and availability of smart devices.
+ As a homeowner, I want to monitor my smart devices, so that I can know which devices are active or inactive.
 ```gherkin